noisebridge/PythonClass/course/json-unicode-and-file-handling.md

 ```

         1. Best practice - use `open` with the code pattern above, [with...as](https://docs.python.org/2/reference/compound_stmts.html#the-with-statement).
-        2. The colon on line 3 indicates the beginning of a `code block`.
-The
+        2. The colon on line 3 indicates the beginning of a `code block` (also
-        file `f` is only open until we reach the end of the block.
+        used for `if` and `else` conditions).
+The file `f` is only open until
+        we reach the end of the block.
-        3. Take a look at the docs for
+        3. Let's take a look at the docs for
         [open][https://docs.python.org/2/library/functions.html#open]

     2. So, what [mode](https://docs.python.org/2/library/functions.html#open)s can we open a file in?